CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 # Actions

-The Actions page is where you can create scheduled savings actions that Kubecost will execute for you.
+The Actions page is where you can create scheduled savings actions that nOps will execute for you.
 The Actions page supports creating actions for multiple turndown and right-sizing features.

 {% hint style="info" %}
 Actions are only able to be applied to your primary cluster.
 To use Actions on a secondary cluster (agents), you must login to the UI directly on that cluster.
 {% endhint %}

-## Enabling Kubecost Actions
+## Enabling nOps Actions

 ### Enable the Cluster Controller

-Before you can perform any Actions, you must deploy Kubecost's [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md) to any cluster where Actions are desired.
-When enabled, Kubecost wil have administrative access to that cluster in order to perform Actions.
+Before you can perform any Actions, you must deploy nOps's [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md) to any cluster where Actions are desired.
+When enabled, nOps wil have administrative access to that cluster in order to perform Actions.

 {% hint style="warning" %}
-Users should exercise caution when enabling this feature.
-Kubecost will have write access to your cluster (Kubecost is otherwise read-only).
+Users should exercise caution when enabling this feature. nOps will have write access to your cluster (nOps is otherwise read-only).
 The controller can perform irreversible actions.
 Always ensure you have a backup of your data before enabling this feature.
 {% endhint %}

 {% hint style="warning" %}
-Some features included in Kubecost Actions are only available in GKE/EKS environments.
+Some features included in nOps Actions are only available in GKE/EKS environments.
 See the Cluster Controller doc for more clarity on which features you will have access to after enabling the Cluster Controller.
 {% endhint %}

 ### Enable experimental features

-In order to access experimental Kubecost Actions for Guided Container-Sizing and Cluster Sizing, you must manually enable them.
+In order to access experimental nOps Actions for Guided Container-Sizing and Cluster Sizing, you must manually enable them.
 These features are still considered alpha.
 To access them, you must first go to _Settings_, then toggle on 'Enable experimental features' at the bottom of the page.
 Select _Save_ to confirm.

 ## Creating an Action